-Students who are getting rides to school can be dropped off no earlier than 7:40 a.m.
-To avoid traffic blockage on 5th Street, from the timeframe of 7:40 a.m. to 7:55 a.m., students should be dropped off in the parking lot area on the north side of the building with the exceptions for parents who prefer to park and walk their children into school OR for parents who wish to park directly perpendicular to the sidewalk and allow their students to exit their cars safely with immediate access to the sidewalk.
-After 7:55 a.m., parents may drop their children off at the Main Entrance.
-All parents should enter and leave through the main parking lot.
-Please enter the south side entrance of the main parking lot and use the north end exit to leave the main parking lot.
+Students who are getting rides to school can be dropped off no earlier than 7:40 a.m. at the main entrance.
+Drivers should use the secondary lane in the main parking lot when needed to avoid blocking traffic on 5th Street.
+Additional drop off options include parking in the main lot and then supervising and walking the students into the main entrance or parking directly perpendicular to the sidewalk and then having students exit cars safely to gain immediate access to the sidewalk that is away from traffic.
+All drivers should enter and leave through the main parking lot.
+All drivers enter via the south side entrance of the main parking lot and use the north side exit to leave the main parking lot.
 Please do not use Rebel Lane.
 Please do not park in the driveway or in front of the building as this blocks traffic and creates a dangerous situation.
 In the afternoon, please park in a marked space and come to the building (K-5) or wait in your car to pick up your child (6-8).
 Please do not stop in the drives or in front of the building as this creates problems for students.
 Rebel Lane is for bus drop off and for before and after care.
 No bicycles are to be ridden to school at any time.
 No student is to walk or ride a bike to or from school.
 Please help us insure the safety of all our children by driving carefully.